• Skip to primary navigation

 No Bake Brownie Energy Bites in a large mug.

-These No-Bake Brownie Energy Bites taste like a fudgy dark chocolate brownie but are made with ingredients that are nutritious and beneficial to our health.
+These No-Bake Brownie Energy Bites taste like a fudgy dark chocolate brownie but are made with nutritious ingredients.

 No Bake Brownie Energy Bites in mug.

-Making energy bites is relatively easy.
-Most recipes require basic ingredients that can be found in your grocery store or health food store.
+These chocolate date balls are vegan and quick and easy to make.
+Most recipes for energy bites require basic ingredients that can be found in your grocery store or health food store.

-They're also easily adaptable to suit your tastes and can be made with seeds (pumpkin, sunflower, chia) instead of nuts to avoid any problems with allergies or to make them safe for school snacks.
+They're also easily adaptable to suit your tastes and can be made with seeds instead of nuts to avoid any problems with allergies or to make them safe for school snacks.

-If you like, you can roll the energy bites into dry coconut flakes, finely chopped nuts (or seeds) or cocoa powder.
+If you like, you can roll the chocolate date balls into dry coconut flakes, finely chopped nuts (or seeds) or cocoa powder.

 No Bake Brownie Energy Bites in a big mug